mgkahn/Quicken_Sankey/README.md

 ![alt text](images/Sankey_LowerThreshold.png)

 This screen shot shows changes due to lowering the minimum threshold to $1000.
 Nodes that previously were aggregated are now visible.
 Note that there are multiple nodes with amounts less than the threshold.
 These are not aggregated into an "Other" node because they are singleton nodes.

+Hovering over a flow/link shows source and target node plus amount, which is also readily discernable from the chart.
+Link hovering is more useful for "Other" links, which show all of the individual children nodes and their amounts that got rolled up into the "Other" node.
+At this time, there is no hovering behavior for data nodes.

+Clicking on any data node generates a popup table containing the raw data rows at this node and all children data nodes.
+All columns from the raw data file are included.
+The "download rows" button on the top right side of the table downloads the CSV into the browser's download folder.